synestize/synestizer/HOWTO_develop.md

 Source code for the documentation lives [on github](https://github.com/synestize/synestize.github.io), and may be [edited using gitbook](https://www.gitbook.com/book/synestize/synestizer/edit).

 ### Edit the code ("Offline mode")
 If you have the app in offline mode, you can do this.
 All the javascript files in the ```src/``` folder are for editing.
+Any changes you make will update the offline version automatically.

 ## Advanced information
 ### Handy tools